Native Pico-8 on Android (Guide)

 • For Graphics Driver, you have a few options depending on the device and it’s chipset

-• In most cases, I recommend VirGL (Universal)
+• In most cases, I recommend Vortek (Universal)

 • For Odin or other Snapdragon devices, try Turnip (Adreno)